• Skip to primary navigation

 As an illustration, consider what happens when you get drunk.
 As you keep drinking, you move through at least four stages or levels of drunkenness as your blood alcohol concentration (BAC) levels increase:

 • Euphoria/”Buzz” – This stage of intoxication ensues once a person’s BAC levels are within the range of .03-.12 percent.
-A BAC level within this range means the person has consumed more than one beer in an hour: For men, this typically means two to three beers in an hour and for women one to two beers.
+A BAC level within this range means the person has consumed more than one beer in an hour.
+For men, this typically means two to three beers in an hour and for women, one to two beers.
 A person in this initial, feel-good stage may feel more relaxed, chatty, and self-confident.
 They may experience a mild, euphoric buzz and even get a bit tipsy, depending on their metabolism of alcohol and factors like age, amount of food eaten, body size and weight, and other drugs taken.

-• Excitement – At this next level of intoxication when BAC is 0.09-0.25 percent, a person has crossed the threshold of being in control of their mental and emotional faculties: They may dramatically overreact with excitement, anger, or sadness and have trouble recalling things.
+• Excitement – At this next level of intoxication, when BAC is 0.09-0.25 percent, a person has crossed the threshold of being in control of their mental and emotional faculties: They may dramatically overreact with excitement, anger, or sadness and have trouble recalling things.
 Meanwhile, they begin to lose coordination and balance and can have blurry vision and/or impaired judgment.

-• Confusion and Loss of Coordination – By the time a person has reached this advanced stage of drunkenness, their BAC is at dangerously high levels: within the range of 0.18-0.30 percent.
-This means you’re drinking roughly five drinks per hour if you’re a man and four drinks per hour if you’re a woman— and, are at imminent risk of alcohol poisoning and even death.
+• Confusion and Loss of Coordination – By the time a person has reached this advanced stage of drunkenness, their BAC is at dangerously high levels, within the range of 0.18-0.30 percent.
+This means you’re drinking roughly five drinks per hour if you’re a man and four drinks per hour if you’re a woman— and are at imminent risk of alcohol poisoning and even death.
 If you’ve reached this stage of drunkenness, it means that the amount of alcohol you have consumed is way too much alcohol to metabolize in one sitting, as evidenced by the fact that your brain and body begin to shut down at this juncture.
 You may have trouble standing up, not to mention walking.
 You may pass out or fade in and out of consciousness.
-Total disorientation sets in and reaction times in your body have completely slowed down..
+Total disorientation sets in, and reaction times in your body have completely slowed down.
 You may stop feeling pain, becoming more vulnerable to injuries.
 Bladder function and heart rate can fail.

-• Stupor – With a BAC of .30 and higher, you are well within the realm of a fatal alcohol poisoning.
-Some of the symptoms and complications that can occur in this final, often deadly stage of drunkenness: loss of control of bodily functions, comas, seizures, and respiratory arrest.
+• Stupor – With a BAC of .30 and higher, you are well within the realm of fatal alcohol poisoning.
+Some of the symptoms and complications that can occur in this final, often deadly stage of drunkenness are loss of control of bodily functions, comas, seizures, and respiratory arrest.
 By the time you’ve reached this stage, your gag reflex won’t work, so there is a very real prospect of choking on your own vomit and dying.

 The Four Stages of How Drinking Affects Your Brain